pgvector/pgvector/README.md

 ## HNSW

 An HNSW index creates a multilayer graph.
-It has better query performance than IVFFlat (in terms of speed-recall tradeoff), but slower build times and uses more memory.
+It has better query performance than IVFFlat (in terms of speed-recall tradeoff), but has slower build times and uses more memory.
 There’s no training step like IVFFlat, so the index can be created without any data in the table.

 Add an index for each distance function you want to use.